As I am in the midst of homeschool planning, I am considering what I want my kids to know, really know.

 - to bring value to those they love

 Of course, I’m going to pepper our upcoming academic year with a few books and curriculum too.
-I’ll let you know more on that when I’m not reading at the river on these beautiful summer days!
-Happy summer!
+I’ll let you know more on that when I’m not reading by the river on these beautiful summer days!